Optimizing Omnichannel Marketing in Pharma¶

 Before joining the sales and marketing data, we need to group our 3 datasets (Product_Sales_prepared, Outreach_Long, Accounts_copy_prepared) by parent account since that is the level at which we have sales data.

 After individually grouping the datasets, we can execute a left join - this time adding all available marketing outreach to the more complete sales dataset.
 Additionally, the hospital information is added as additional features for each parent account.

 Having joined our marketing and sales data, we can move onto our final feature engineering phase in order to create our outcome of interest - sales lead.
 Why is having a sales lead important?
 To understand the relationship between marketing outreach and sales, we need to look at the change in sales after a given outreach behavior occurs.
 This means the effect of a marketing campaign that occurs in week 1 can only be seen on sales in the following weeks - not in the same week that the outreach occurs.

 Our Sales_Marketing dataset is first split to take out data for products that are sold in new hospitals.
-Once data on the new hospitals and outreach efforts are available, this dataset could be used for clustering analysis and more predictive analytics on next best steps.
-For now, we don’t have enough data in order to include it in the training of our model
+Once data on the new hospitals and outreach efforts are available, this dataset could be used for clustering analysis and more predictive analytics on the next best steps.
+For now, we don’t have enough data to be able to include it in the training of our model

 Following the split, a window recipe is used to group sales by parent_account_id and product_id.
-Additionally, we calculate a 1 and 2 week difference on the number of units and total sales using the window recipe by subtracting the current value from the future one.
-These values measure a change in sales and sales volume over time but need to be adjusted (multiplied by -1) in a subsequent prepare recipe to model the true growth or decline in sales over time.
+Additionally, we calculate a 1 and 2-week difference in the number of units and total sales using the window recipe.

 If a campaign takes longer than 2 weeks to impact sales, the value should be adjusted for a longer lead time.